 - to publish articles, reports and recommendations to inform key stakeholders and the public to encourage broad-based dialogue, participation and action.

-In practice CET engagement translates to a wide range of programmes, initiatives and services including advisory work and partnership projects in support of its goals and principles.
+In practice EDNZ engagement translates to a wide range of programmes, initiatives and services including advisory work and partnership projects in support of its goals and principles.

 EDNZ is an independent, non-profit, community oriented organisation dedicated to advancing the cause of education through research, pragmatic projects, community building and discourse.
 The cumulative effect of our work serves to expand pedagogical knowledge in teaching and learning and improve depth, quality and effectiveness of education.